some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-With 16 Bit Service-ID and a 16 Bit Method-ID starting with a 0-Bit, this allows for up to 65536 services with up to 32768 methods each.
+With 16 bit Service ID and a 16 bit Method-ID starting with a 0-bit, this allows for up to 65536 services with up to 32768 methods each.

 .. feat_req:: 🎯
     :id: feat_req_someip_67